RytisRazmus/Resume2021/README.md

 # My Resume for 2021

 This is my resume created with HTML and CSS.
 Express server with live reloading is being used to auto refresh the browser after files changes are made.
-CV is not responsive so I could export it as pdf with the correct A4 format.
+CV is not responsive so I could export it as PDF with the correct A4 format.

 ## Project setup